 How to Use the Sample Mean Calculator

-This calculator allows you to quickly find the mean of your sample data with a click of a button.
-To calculate the sample mean, follow these steps:
+This calculator helps you quickly find the mean of your sample data without doing the calculation by hand.
+To use it, follow these steps:

 - Step 1: Enter the sample data in the input field.
 It accepts comma-separated, space-separated, or even copy-paste from Excel.